 Impairment is determined by assessing the recoverable amount of the CGU (or group of CGUs), to which the goodwill relates.
 Where the recoverable amount of the CGU (or group of CGUs) is less than the carrying amount, an impairment loss is recognized.
 Where goodwill forms part of a CGU (or group of CGUs) and part of the operation within that unit is disposed of, the goodwill associated with the operation disposed of is included in the carrying amount of the operation when determining the gain or loss on disposal of the operation.
-Goodwill disposed of in these circumstances is measured based on the relative values of the operation disposed of and the portion of the CGU retained.
+Goodwill disposed of and the portion of the CGU retained.
 If the acquirer's interest in the net fair value of the identifiable assets, liabilities and contingent liabilities exceeds the cost of the business combination, the acquirer shall recognize immediately in the consolidated statement of income any excess remaining after reassessment.